Table of contents

 - Be able to scan the barcodes you need.

-Ongoing Warehouse does not sell or provide any hardware.
+Ongoing WMS does not sell or provide any hardware.

 This article is a guide for selecting hardware and contains some examples of devices that has been used by us or our customers.
 There are other options that will work just as good as those provided in this article.